Structuring The Future: Diffusion LLM Speculative Decoding via Calibrated Draft Graphs: Calibration of Directed Draft Graphs

 \subsection{Time to Perform Calibration}

-The cost of collecting calibration data is a multiple of the number of calibration samples used and the time to process the sample with the dLLM.
-In our experiments calibrating LLaDA-8B-Base for $50$ samples, the time to process a single sample is $\sim 40$ seconds for a total calibration time of $\sim 30$ minutes on a single NVIDIA A100 GPU.
-The time taken to perform the optimization step in \eqref{eq:degree_1} using a brute-force breadth-first-search approach is $\sim 5$ minutes.
-Note, in Appendix \ref{appendix:calibration-size} we ablate on the number of calibration samples and see that we may achieve comparable performance with only $20$ or even $10$ calibration samples which would reduce the total amount of time required for calibration by a corresponding factor.
-In sum, calibration is an inexpensive procedure that can lead to high-quality draft graph structures.
+In our experiments calibrating a draft graph for LLaDA-8B-Instruct on $50$ samples, the time to process a single sample is $\sim 9$ seconds for a total calibration time of $\sim 7$ minutes on a single NVIDIA A100 GPU.
+The time taken to perform the optimization step in \eqref{eq:local_count} using a brute-force breadth-first-search approach is $\sim 3$ minutes.
+In sum, calibration is an inexpensive, 10-minute procedure that can lead to high-quality draft graph structures.